-In citing data from a website, include the following elements, if available, in the order shown:
+Citing a website, includes the following, if available, in the order shown:

 EXAMPLES